 Let’s have a look-

-What is WordPress SEO guide for beginners is for?
+1. What is the WordPress SEO guide for beginners is for?

 This SEO guide is an introduction to the basics of SEO.
 If you follow the basics I have mentioned you will surely be visible and get traffic from the search engines.

 2. Can I learn SEO by myself?

 Self-education is the best education.
 You can learn SEO by reading useful blog content related to SEO or by watching videos on YouTube.
 But Matt is my favorite.

 3. Which SEO plugin is best for WordPress?

 There are tons of SEO plugins out there.
 Yoast SEO plugin is my all-time favorite.